 Promoting an open, bottom-up, multistakeholder Internet governance model.

-Promoting the use of IPv6 among their members in order to ensure the future growth of the Internet.
+Raising awareness about IPv6 adoption and its importance to the future growth of the Internet.

 Collaborating on joint capacity building events and related activities of mutual interest, including meetings, training courses, projects and workshops in the areas of Internet policy and Internet governance.